copick/DeepFindET/README.md

 `conda create --name deepfindet python=3.10`
 `conda activate deepfindet`
-Now, you can install DeepFindET with pip:

-`pip install deepfindet`

 Also, in order for Keras to work with your Nvidia GPU, you need to install CUDA.
 Once these steps have been achieved, the user should be able to run DeepFinder.

-## Examples

-TDB

 ## Instructions for Use

 Detailed instructions for using DeepFindET are provided in the `tutorials/` folder.
-These tutorials include scripts with comments that guide you through the usage of the package, including the available command-line options.
+These tutorials include jupyter notebooks with comments that guide you through the usage of the package with a synthetic dataset available on the CryoET-Dataportal - including the available command-line options.
 For example, to run the target generation script:

 `step1 create --config config_10007.json --target ribosome,9 --seg-target membrane --voxel-size 7.84 --tomogram-algorithm wbp --out-name remotetargets`